5 Tips on Developing Self-Motivation in Students

 It’s important to monitor your student to ensure they are staying motivated and completing their online lessons.
 If your student begins to fall behind in school, you may want to consider getting them a tutor.
 You should also always consult your child’s teacher for advice and feedback.

-If it’s your first time switching to a virtual school like Connections Academy®, your student is probably adjusting to their flexible schedule, independent learning, and new teacher and classmates.
+If it’s your first time switching to a virtual school like Connections Academy®, your student is probably adjusting to their flexible schedule, independent learning, and their new teacher and classmates.
 Find other creative ways to motivate virtual school students and watch your student learn how to gain motivation for school in every grade!

 E-guide for Connections Academy with a green background and a graphic of a laptop with the purple eGuide.